 To enter any church for an award, it is necessary to register and save the questionnaire answers.
 This registration and application are free.

 Eco Church awards are gained by completing an online questionnaire.
 Any church can complete the questionnaire and print it out, without commitment or on a trial basis.

-By the end of 2018, we aim to have 80 churches registered, with twelve of them to have received Eco Church awards.
+By the end of 2019, we aim to have 80 churches registered.

 Eco Church awards